Planxnx/how-fast/README.md

 # How Fast ?

 How fast is each Golang package?
-And if they were compared, how would it be? (golang lib benchmark comparison)
+And if they were compared, how would it be? (my research and diary on golang library performance)

 ## Test Environment